 “My goal is to use my litigation, mediation, and collaborative law experience to find an outcome that fits the needs of the client.”

-Julie believes that clear, open communication with her clients regarding expectations and outcomes is one of her most important duties as a family lawyer.
+Julie believes that clear, open communication with her clients regarding expectations and outcomes is one of her most important duties as a family lawyer and mediator.
 She helps her clients sort out the legal aspects of a case from the emotions that are invariably involved so they are able to make the best decisions for themselves and their families.
 When necessary, Julie will fight on behalf of her clients to achieve the best possible legal outcome in court.